 Q: Who made the SHIMMER Championship and SHIMMER Tag Team Championship belts?

 A: The SHIMMER title belts were designed by Rico Mann, and were crafted by the "King of Belts" Reggie Parks.
-This is the same team responsible for many of the current belts you see today, including the IWGP Heavyweight Championship as well as all of the belts in TNA and the UFC.
+This is the same team responsible for many of the current belts you see today, including New Japan Pro Wrestling's IWGP World Heavyweight Championship.

 Q: Will we ever see a SHIMMER television show?